 Who would mentor me?

-The scheme is being supported by fee-paid and salaried judges from the courts and tribunals who have volunteered their time to act as mentors.
+The scheme is being supported by salaried and fee-paid judges from the Courts and Tribunals who have volunteered their time to act as judicial mentors.

 How do I apply?